cameronboutilier/CarPark.API/README.md

 # About
-This is a coding assignment for Test Driven Solutions, to display my code habits and knowledge of .Net.
+This is a coding assignment to display my code habits and knowledge of .Net.
 It's a simple Car Park API that allows users to park cars, check parking availability, and calculate parking charges on vehicle exit.